Nick Griffiths

 Most modern cold rooms are constructed from materials that provide better thermal insulation, making them more energy efficient over the longer term.

-At ICE Ltd, we have nearly 9 decades of experience when it comes to bespoke refrigeration equipment.
+At ICE Ltd, we have nearly 9 decades of experience when it comes to bespoke refrigeration services.
 Our expert team can design, supply, install, and maintain your cold room, ensuring that it performs consistently and is fit-for-purpose.

 Contact us to find out more about professional cold room installation and how it can benefit your business.